ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 * `fiscal_year`: = 1 if the issue indicates data is recordered not on the Gregorian calendar
 * `ex_ex`: = 1 if the issue is classified as “extrapolation” and the issue description indicates that the data was exclusively estimated.
 In other words, the only data source is estimation.

+Please note, there are some instances where `flag_drop` and `grey` are used to drop data with issues classified outside of the definitions specified above.
+Please reference [cleaned_coded_issues.csv](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/cleaned_coded_issues.csv) for examples of these exceptions.

 ## Addressing Encoded Issues in Data Cleaning and Analysis

 Using the 5 dummy variables assigned in `Step 2` above we accomplish the following tasks: